Miser-Source/miser/README.md

 **Does the proxy store prompts?**

 Not by default.
 Proxy logs store fingerprints and metadata.
 Use `--store-prompts` only when you are allowed to retain prompt text.

-**What is the moat if Miser is open source?**

-The open-source layer makes adoption easy.
-Defensibility comes from runtime integration, workflow-specific savings policies, eval-backed routing decisions, and enterprise controls around governance, teams, approvals, and realized savings.

 ## Community